Ligue 1

-Ligue 1 was inaugurated on 11 September 1932 under the name National before switching to Division 1 after a year of existence.
-It continued to operate under that name until 2002, when it adopted its current name.
-Paris Saint-Germain and AS Saint-Étienne are the most successful clubs with ten league titles each, while Olympique Lyonnais is the club that has won the most consecutive titles (seven between 2002 and 2008).
-AS Saint-Étienne was the first club with ten titles.
-With the presence of 71 seasons in Ligue 1, Olympique de Marseille hold the record for most seasons among the elite, while Paris Saint-Germain hold the league record for longevity with 47 consecutive seasons (from 1974 to present).
-FC Nantes is the team with the longest consecutive unbeaten streak (32 matches) and the fewest number of defeats (one match) in a single season, doing so in the 1994–95 campaign.
-In addition, Nantes also holds the record for the longest time without losing at home, with a run of 92 matches from May 1976 to April 1981.
+PSG are the most successful club with 13 league titles.
+Saint-Étienne was the first club with 10 titles.
+With the presence of 76 seasons in Ligue 1, Marseille holds the record for most seasons among the elite, while PSG hold the league record for longevity with 52 consecutive seasons (from 1974 to present).
+Nantes is the team with the longest consecutive unbeaten streak (32 matches) and the fewest number of defeats (one match) in a single season, doing so in the 1994–95 campaign.
+In addition, Nantes also holds the record for the longest time without losing at home with a run of 92 matches from May 1976 to April 1981.

-The current champions are Paris Saint-Germain, who won in the 2021–22 season.
-The league has been won on multiple occasions by foreign-based club AS Monaco, the presence of which within the league makes it a cross-border competition.
+Ahead of the 2023–24 season, the number of teams in the league was reduced to 18; four teams in the 2022–23 Ligue 1 were relegated to Ligue 2 and only two teams in Ligue 2 were promoted to Ligue 1.
+The current champions are PSG, who won a record thirteenth title in the 2024–25 season.
+The league has been won on multiple occasions by Monaco, the presence of which within the league makes it a cross-border competition.

-Ligue 1 has been scheduled for a reduction to 18 clubs before the 2023–24 season.

 History

 Foundation

-Professionalism in French football did not exist until July 1930, when the National Council of the French Football Federation voted 128–20 in favour of its adoption.
-The founders of professionalism in French football are Georges Bayrou, Emmanuel Gambardella, and Gabriel Hanot.
-Professionalism was officially implemented in 1932.
+Professionalism in French football did not exist until July 1930, when the National Council of the French Football Federation (FFF) voted 128–20 in favour of its adoption.
+Prior to this, the first division of French football was contested between 1894 and 1929 through an amateur league run by the USFSA.

+The founders of professionalism in French football were Georges Bayrou, Emmanuel Gambardella and Gabriel Hanot.
+Professionalism was officially implemented on 11 September 1932.

 In order to successfully create a professional football league in the country, the Federation limited the league to twenty clubs.
 In order to participate in the competition, clubs were subjected to three important criteria: